FrederikGJ/bi_eksamen_4_sem/intro_udkast.md

     # causal inference (confounders) - RCT needed for someitng approximating a cirtain causal inference

 ### Structure of the project

+Our project is structured in the following manner.

 1. Introduction and Cleaned Data Preview
 2. Descriptive statistics